mtanghu/LEAP/README.md

 A_{ij} = {exp(Q_i \cdot K_j / \sqrt{d_{model}}) \over \sum\limits_{j= 0}^{N} exp(Q_i \cdot K_j / \sqrt{d_{model}})}
 $$

 <div></div>To break this down, we simply measure the "similarity" of Query vector $i$ with Key vector $j$ (measured through dot product), then scale by a factor of $1 \over \sqrt{d_{model}}$ (we will get back to this).
-To ensure a "limited attentional span" we apply a softmax (i.e. dividing the similarity score of Query $i$ with Key $j$ by that Query's similarities with all the other Keys) strengthening this "limited attentional span" effect with exponentiation where a strong/high similarity between Query $i$ and Key $j$ will get exploded to a very large number and very negative similarity scores will mapped to an exponentially small number.
+To ensure a "limited attention span" we apply a softmax (i.e. dividing the similarity score of Query $i$ with Key $j$ by that Query's similarities with all the other Keys) strengthening this "limited attention span" effect with exponentiation where a strong/high similarity between Query $i$ and Key $j$ will get exploded to a very large number and very negative similarity scores will mapped to an exponentially small number.

 ### Why scale by $1 \over \sqrt{d_{model}}$?